qiskit-community/qiskit-alt/README.md

   `source ./env/bin/activate` for bash.

 * Install required python packages with `pip install -r requirements.txt`.
-Or install them one by one. pip will clone `qiskit-terra` which takes relatively a long time.
+Or install them one by one.

 * Install `qiskit_alt` in editable mode, `pip install -e .`